shivabioinformatics/metagenomic-pipeline/README.md

 ### HMM Search
-Hidden Marjov model (HMM) is position sensitive models and it is a probabibilistic approach where it incorporate random variables and probability distributions into the model of an event of phenomenon.
+***Hidden Markov Model*** (HMM) is position sensitive models and it is a probabibilistic approach where it incorporate random variables and probability distributions into the model of an event of phenomenon.
 It requires building a profile based on a training datasets.
 It is like machine learning approaches.
 It is very sensitive.

 HMM starts with a multiple sequence alignment.
 It targets region that are conserved versus what is less conserved.
 This is where the accuracy and sensitivity come in.